HOTEL INVESTMENT - 2024/5

 Assessment Strategy

 The assessment strategy is designed to provide students with the opportunity to demonstrate all learning outcomes that are related to the topics delivered in various weeks.
-The assessments are designed to capture learning in all the topics covered in this module
+The assessments are designed to capture learning in all the topics covered in this module.

-Formative feedback will be consistently provided throughout lectures & seminars.
+Formative assessment and feedback will be consistently provided throughout lectures & seminars.
 There will also be opportunities provided for direct meetings with the module leaders to provide feedback and answer any question that may occur.

 Module aims